 Hey fellow wanderers!
-Sometimes you just need to step outside Seoul’s fast-paced rhythm and breathe in something new—without losing half your day to travel.
+While Seoul is full of amazing sites and sips, sometimes you just need to step outside of the fast-paced rhythm of the city and breathe in something new—without losing half your day to travel.
 I’ve rounded up six of my favorite day trips from Seoul that you can reach in two hours or less.
 From historic fortresses to serene islands, quirky theme parks to coastal escapes, each one offers a perfect one-day adventure.

 1. Suwon – Hwaseong Fortress & Foodie Finds

 Only 45 minutes south of Seoul, Suwon is home to the UNESCO-listed Hwaseong Fortress.
-Its 5 km wall is perfect for a light hike, and Haenggung Palace often hosts traditional performances.
-Don’t miss a chance to hit up the Starfield Mall and see the latest large scale Instagram worthy library.
+Its 5 km wall is perfect for a light hike, and has beautiful views.
+Don’t miss a chance to hit up the Starfield Mall and see the latest large scale Instagram worthy “library”.
 Before heading home, swing by Suwon’s Fried Chicken Street or the colorful mural village for a hearty dose of art and flavor.

 2. Everland – A Visit to Korean Theme Parks